 The Oatmeal is an excellent example of a blog that uses hand-drawn images.
 Almost every illustration in The Oatmeal is hand-drawn, from tiny custom graphics to comics.

 Hand-drawn images are one of the more difficult image types to create, as you need to have good illustration skills, but they get shared much more frequently.
 If you’re confident that hand-drawn images are necessary.
 In that case, consider outsourcing to a freelance designer on Fiverr or Upwork.

 Graphs and charts

-Posts that contain data may not have mass appeal, but they are valuable from an educational and business perspectives.
+Posts that contain data may not have mass appeal, but they are valuable from educational and business perspectives.
 They attract the attention of niche blogs that link back to them.
-The data in these posts will continue to be valuable, so even after a few years, other blogs will still link to data-rich posts with charts, regardless of the posts’ age.
+The data in these posts will continue to be useful, so even after a few years, other blogs will still link to data-rich posts with charts, regardless of the posts’ age.

 Royalty free images

-Animated graphics, or animated infographics, generated the highest number of social shares of all the image types described above.
+Animated graphics, or animated infographics, generated the highest social shares of all the image types described above.
 The only issue with these graphics is that they are much more difficult to generate than any other image type.
 Not only are they usually hand-drawn, but they are also animated.

 What image types do you use on your blog?